 Jack has been married to his wife Eileen since 1986, and they have three children.

-His daughter, Kaitlin, is a Foreign Affairs Specialist at the National Nuclear Security Administration (NNSA), which is part of the Department of Energy.
+His daughter, Kaitlin, was named the United States Department of Energy’s Attaché at the U.S. Embassy in Beijing, China.
 She has an undergraduate degree from The George Washington University and a graduate degree from Columbia University (School of International and Public Affairs).
 Her husband, Niels Lesniewski, is a White House correspondent for Roll Call.

 His son, Christopher, attended Embry-Riddle University and at one time was the youngest commercial airline pilot in the country when he was hired by American Eagle at the age of 21.
-He is currently a First Officer with Alaska Airlines working out of Los Angeles, CA.
+He is currently a Captain with Alaska Airlines working out of Los Angeles, CA.

 Jack’s son, Matthew, earned his bachelor’s degree in finance from Florida Atlantic University in Boca Raton, Florida.
 He was a catcher on their nationally ranked baseball team after winning all-division honors while attending St. Rose High School in Belmar, New Jersey.
 He is a member of the Phi Delta Theta fraternity.
 He joined the firm in 2018 after his graduation and plans to pursue an advanced degree and gain professional credentials and licenses.